reliqarts/laravel-scavenger/README.md

     - `keyword_input`: Keyword input text markup.
     - `form_markup`: CSS selector for search form.
     - `submit_button_text`: The text on the form's submit button.
-- `pager`: Next button CSS selector.
+- `pager`: Next link CSS selector.
 To skip to next page.
 - `markup`: Array of attributes to scrape from main list. `[attributeName => CSS selector]`
-    - `_inside`: Sub markup for detail page.
-Markeup for page which shows when article title is clicked/opened. (optional)
+    - `__inside`: Sub markup for detail page.
+Markup for page which shows when article title is clicked/opened. (optional)
 - `dissect`: Split compound attributes into smaller attributes via REGEX. (optional)
 - `preprocess`: Array of attributes which need to be preprocessed. `[attributeName => callable]` (optional)
 - `remap`: Array of attributes which need to be renamed in order to be saved as target objects. `[attributeName => newName]` (optional)